moghaddam/rdap/README.md

 # RDAP server library

+## IMPORTANT
+This library is a fork of the original project https://github.com/DNSBelgium/rdap.
+As that project is not actively maintained and is missing some regulatory requirements, we decided to fork it and maintain it ourselves.
+If you are going to update this, you should always ensure that the new version is compatible with the original project.
+By doing so, we could switch to the original project if they implement the recent requirements, and we would not need to maintain this anymore.

 This java library makes it very easy to build an RDAP server that talks with your registry back-end.

 # Features